University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research

 The maximum duration of assistantship support provided to students pursuing master's degrees is normally four semesters, whether regular (long) or summer semester.
 An additional semester of support may be provided for qualified students in degree options requiring more than 36 semester credits.
 It is recommended that students confer with their program, school, or department head and/or School Dean or the administrative supervisor to clearly establish/define such limits and other restrictions that may apply.
 Appointments and reappointments are subject to the availability of funds.

 Subject to the availability of funds and continued reappointment by the program, school, or department, the maximum period of teaching assistantship support of students enrolled in a doctoral program is 12 semesters, whether regular (long) or summer semester or 100 doctoral level semester credit hours (whether taken at UT Dallas or another public institution in Texas).
 It is strongly recommended that students confer each semester with their program, school, or department head (if applicable) and/or School Dean to clearly establish/define the status of their appointment, the number of doctoral hours of eligibility remaining for the student, and other restrictions that may apply.

 Conditions of Service

 As conditions of service (appointment and reappointment) the graduate student must:

 - be in good academic standing with the program, school, and/or department and the University;

 - be making satisfactory and timely progress toward the appropriate degree;

 - be enrolled on a full-time basis (minimum of 9 credit hour enrollment each regular (long) semester); the required course load in the summer session will be designated by the Dean of the School;

 - have been evaluated by supervisor as having performed satisfactorily on assigned tasks in accordance with program, school, department, and University policies and procedures; and

-- have been in compliance with all requirements specified within one of the appropriate forms, "Responsibilities of UT Dallas Graduate Student Teaching Assistants, Teaching Associates, and Research Assistants" or "Responsibilities of UT Dallas Graduate Assistants."
+- have been in compliance with all requirements, including additional outside work, as specified in "Responsibilities of UT Dallas Graduate Student Teaching Assistants, Teaching Associates, and Research Assistants" or "Responsibilities of UT Dallas Graduate Assistants."